yochiyochirb/vimrc/README.md

 ### vim-wakatime

 vim-wakatime is a plugin for [WakaTime](https://wakatime.com/).
 It requires to sign up WakaTime and input API key.
-If you want not to use it, uncomment `let g:unload_wakatime = 1` in `~/.vimrc.preset` .
+If you want to use it, uncomment `let g:load_wakatime = 1` in `~/.vimrc.preset` .

 For more information, visit https://wakatime.com/help/plugins/vim